V. Shantha Kumari

-Venkatramaiah Shantha Kumari (born 5 February 1952) popularly called "Shanthakka" is the current Chief (Sanskrit: Pramukh Sanchalika) of the Hindu nationalist women's organisation Rashtra Sevika Samiti.
-She took charge as Chief in 2013.
+Venkatramaiah Shantha Kumari (born 5 February 1952), also known as "Shanthakka," is the current Chief (Sanskrit: Pramukh Sanchalika) of the Hindutva women's organization Rashtra Sevika Samiti.
+She became Chief in 2013.

 Early life

-Hailing from Bengaluru, Karnataka, she grew up in a household which actively practiced giving and devotion to the cause of the nation.
-Her father was active in the Quit India Movement (1942), her homemaker mother gave away all her jewellery following the call of Mahatma Gandhi.
-In 1968, when she was 16, Shantha Kumari came in contact with Rashtra Sevika Samiti.
-By 1969, not only had she completed all required Rashtra Sevika Samiti training schedules, she was conducting a daily shakha at Wilson Garden, Bengaluru.
+Kumari was born in Bengaluru, Karnataka.
+Her father was active in the Quit India Movement.
+In 1968, when she was 16, Kumari came in contact with Rashtra Sevika Samiti.
+By 1969, she was conducting a daily shakha at Wilson Garden, Bengaluru.
 Soon after, she was made the Chief Instructor.
-Within five years her devotion and ability led her to the office of Nagar Karyavahak (Town Chief/In-charge).
+Within five years, she was a Nagar Karyavahak (Town Chief) of Rashtra Sevika Samiti.